 To see all the nice birds on this hike up close, get a decent pair of binoculars.
 I have had a pair of Bresser binoculars* for over 20 years now and they are pretty indestructible and work well.
 Another well-reviewed pair on Amazon are these Celestrons:

 Check out the complete list of hiking gear needed for Singapore:

 Walk down the paved path to the base of the hill.
 The plants here have been specifically chosen to attract butterflies, so keep your eyes peeled!
 Head left at the main track and you’ll reach the outskirts of Pulau Ubin Main Village.

 Pulau Ubin Main Village

 There’s an interesting temple in the village, split into two parts.
 The uphill section of Fo Shan Ting Da Bo Gong Temple is on the western side of the village near where you enter.
 There’s a painted wooden sign and prayer flag to guide you down a little alleyway to the temple.
 The other part of the temple is in the centre of the village, opposite the Wayang (traditional puppet theatre) Stage.
-Festivities still take place at both these sites.
+Festivities still take place at both of these sites.

 Food and Beverages in Main Village

 In the centre of the Main Village are several restaurants, drinks stalls, and many bike rental places.
 We got an ice-cold coke and sat on the beach near the boat jetty, watching the rhythm of the waves.